-New students are advised during SOAR 098 how they should register for courses.
+New students are advised at orientation how they should register for courses.
 All returning students are advised by Student Services when and how to register for their next term.
+Students must clear any outstanding balances with Financial Services before registering for courses.

-Students should contact Student Services with any questions about course registrations.
-The steps for registration are outlined below:
+The steps for registration are:

-The Academic Department sends out the new "Schedule of Courses" in an email to all students approximately a month prior to the start of each term.
-Upon receiving the new "Schedule of Courses" students can contact Student Services to register for their desired courses, or for any academic advice.
-Online students must clear any outstanding balances with Financial Services and can then register with Student Services either through an email or by phone.
+- The Academic Department sends out the new "Schedule of Courses" in an email to all students approximately a month prior to the start of each term. - Upon receiving the new "Schedule of Courses" students can contact Student Services for academic advice and to register for their desired courses. - Online students can register with Student Services either by email or phone.